jhaemin/json-migration-tool/README.md

 ### Why JRS instead of just TS declarations?

-TypeScript declarations seem currently the best way to describe a structure of JSON or even any JavaScript data.
+TypeScript declarations are a great way to describe a structure of JSON or even any JavaScript data.
 However, TypeScript can't perfectly inference the difference between a literal object and a Record, which means it is hard to write totally type-safe migration rule without distinguishing them.
 Fortunately JRS has a dedicated class for each form of [types](#Supporting-Types).

 ## Type Safety